Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Experiment Analysis

 \subsection{Efficiency \& Fairness Evaluation}

-Table \ref{tbl:rnflt_race} reports the experimental results on RNFLT maps with respect to race identities, respectively.
+Table \ref{tbl:rnflt_race} reports the experimental results on RNFLT maps with respect to racial identities, respectively.
 The results indicate that the AUC for Blacks is consistently lower than the AUC for Whites across all methods.
 Additionally, the AUC for Whites is generally lower than the AUC for Asians.
-These findings suggest that diagnosing glaucoma is particularly challenging in the Black group.
-Compared to the baseline model (No Norm), the proposed FIN improves the performance of glaucoma detection in the Black group by 2.69\%.
+These findings suggest that automated glaucoma detection with deep learning is particularly challenging in the Black group.
+Compared to the baseline model (No Norm), the proposed FIN improves the performance of glaucoma detection in the Black group by 2.69\% (p-value $=$ 0.002).
 Moreover, the FIN outperforms the other methods in terms of the metrics ES-Acc, Acc, ES-AUC, and AUC.
 Comparing the performance of FIN with BN/L-BN indicates that normalizing all features with the same identity leads to a better performance gain than normalizing all features in the same batch.
 This finding aligns with the hypothesis that features with the same identity are highly correlated.

 In addition, the fairness metrics DPD and DEOdds exhibit contradictory patterns with Acc and AUC.
 For instance, FSCL+ achieves the lowest DPD and DEOdds, but its corresponding Acc and AUC are significantly lower than the ones yielded by the proposed FIN.
-In contrast, the proposed ES-Acc and ES-AUC not only align with Acc and AUC, but also reflect equity across race identities.
+In contrast, the proposed ES-Acc and ES-AUC not only align with Acc and AUC, but also reflect equity across racial identities.

-In contrast to Table \ref{tbl:rnflt_race}, where the differences between the three race identities are significant, Table \ref{tbl:rnflt_gender} demonstrates that the difference between male and female groups is relatively small.
+In contrast to Table \ref{tbl:rnflt_race}, where the differences between the three racial identities are significant (p-value $=$ 0.002), Table \ref{tbl:rnflt_gender} demonstrates that the difference between male and female groups is relatively small.
 This leads to overall higher ES-Acc scores and ES-AUC scores than the ones in Table \ref{tbl:rnflt_race}.
 The finding is aligned with the definition of the proposed equity scaling measurement (\ie, Equation (\ref{eqn:es_metric})).

 Similar to the results shown in Table \ref{tbl:rnflt_race}, the proposed FIN improves the performance of glaucoma detection over metrics such as Acc and AUC, even for DPD and DEOdds when compared to the baseline model.
 Moreover, ES-Acc and ES-AUC are generally consistent with Acc and AUC across all methods.